mvolkmann/MyUnixEnv/notes/Go09-Modules.md

 about the minimum versions that were deemed compatible.
-Further, he feels this makes it hard to resolve diamond-shaped dependencies where multiple modules needed by an app depend on different minor versions of some other module.
+Further, he feels this makes it hard to resolve diamond-shaped dependencies where multiple modules needed by an app depend on different minor versions of other modules.
 See his talk "We need to talk about Go modules" at
 <https://www.youtube.com/watch?v=7GGr3S41gjM&feature=youtu.be&t=14m55s>.

 No automatic version updates are ever performed.
+To use different versions, modify version queries in `go.mod` or bump the major version in imports.
 This means that checking `go.mod` files into a version control repository provides a way to produce repeatable builds.

 "Version comparison" gets the nearest version to what is requested, not the latest version that matches.
 For example, if the query is ">=1.2.3" and the existing versions include 1.2.2, 1.2.3, and 1.2.4, this will use version 1.2.3.